John J. Tigert: University of Florida

 As a former university athlete and coach, Tigert took a particular interest in athletics-related policy issues while he was president and was an enthusiastic supporter of the Florida Gators sports program generally, and football in particular.
 He was responsible for the construction of the university's first and only permanent football stadium, Florida Field, in 1930.
 He borrowed $10,000 to begin construction of the stadium, and then raised $118,000 to pay the construction costs of the 22,800-seat facility.
 Tigert also hired Blake R. Van Leer as Dean to expand the engineering program and manage all applications for federal funding.
 Van Leer also chaired the advanced planning committee setup by Tigert.
 Tigert was also instrumental in the organization of the Southeastern Conference (SEC), which the University of Florida joined as one of the thirteen founding institutions in December 1932.
 Tigert subsequently served two terms as SEC president (1934–1936 and 1945–1947).
 As a key leader within the SEC, he worked to impose a uniform set of rules and standards for academic eligibility for SEC athletes.
 Appalled by the under-the-table payments to amateur college athletes that were prevalent at the time, he advocated the grant of scholarships to athletes which would become the grant-in-aid of other university athletic programs and as mandated by the National Collegiate Athletic Association (NCAA) in the years to follow.

 Like his predecessor, Albert A. Murphree, Tigert was elected president of the National Association of State Universities, serving from 1939 to 1940.

 Following the Japanese attack on Pearl Harbor on December 7, 1941, students began to withdraw from the university in large numbers to enlist in the U.S. Armed Forces.
 The financial impact on the university had the potential to be devastating, but Tigert navigated the war years by making the university campus, dormitories and class rooms available for the training of U.S. Army Air Force flight crews.
-Tigert kept the lights on, and the bills paid.
 Veterans began to return to school with support from the GI Bill, and by the fall term of 1946, over seventy percent of the University of Florida's 7,000 students were returning World War II veterans.
 Contributing to the shortage of facility space was the influx of new female students when the Florida Legislature reinstituted co-education in 1947.
 The university suddenly had more students than its available housing and classroom space could serve.